plblum/jivs/docs/Jivs_API.md

     are `Conditions` included in this library, you are often going to need to build your own.

--   [`Validator class`](#validators-connecting-conditions-to-error-messages) – Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.
+-   [`Validator class`](#validators-connecting-conditions-to-error-messages) – Handle the validation process of a single rule and deliver a list of issues found to the ValueHostsManager, where your UI elements can consume it.

 - [`JivsServices class`](#jivsservices) – Provides dependency injection and configuration through a variety of services and factories.
 This is where much of customization occurs.
 Here are several interfaces supported by JivsServices which empower Jivs.
     - `IDataTypeFormatter` – Two use cases: